 There is also a group of three tailors who work in the Cholomoni area.
 They make some of the more complicated products and design new products as well.
 The picture is of Constance and Annette, unfortunately the third tailor Susan was unwell at the time.

-Esther Mndala is our new Development Manager.
-She has taken over from Annie Chisala who has left to take up another job.
-Esther is employed by Chanasa in Malawi to support the three women's groups and the three tailors.
+Naomi is our new Development Manager.
+Naomi is employed by Chanasa in Malawi to support the three women's groups and the three tailors.
 Her role is to support and develop the groups to enable them to make quality products and to find markets for them in Malawi.
-Esther works half time for Chanasa.
+This is a part time role.

-At the present time the outlets for Chanasa products in Lilongwe, the capital, are the Four Seasons Garden Centre, La Galleria and Frissons in the Woodlands Hotel..
+At the present time the outlets for Chanasa products in Lilongwe, the capital, are the Four Seasons Garden Centre, La Galleria and Frissons in the Woodlands Hotel.
 In Blantyre the outlets are: African Habitat and Sonic Fashion.
 Chanasa has completed a large order for the College of Medicine - bags, bow ties, ties, scarves, serviettes, table runners and 350 chair covers.
+They have also completed a large order for the Ministry of Transport.
 Meetings are ongoing with the Polytechnic in Blantyre and MUST (Malawi University of Science and Technology) and other institutions from which we hope to secure future orders.
 The Ministry of Gender have ordered 50 bags.